-The key audit matter
+The key audit matter Audit procedures

-Audit procedures

 Revenue from sales

 The Company is engaged the business in production and distribution of food supplements through a variety of distribution channels.
 The revenue from sales in each distribution channels are recognized in according to its type of sale at the various terms and condition on delivery of the goods.
 Those revenue from sale is significant high value transaction.
-For the year ended December 31, 2023, the book value of revenue from sales was of Baht 613 million as disclosed in note 24 to the financial statements.
+For the year ended December 31, 2024, the book value of revenue from sales was of Baht 574 million as disclosed in note 26 to the financial statements.
 I have identified revenue from sales to be the key audit matters as its high value is significant to the financial statements and a various delivery terms of distribution channels.
-Other than making the inquiries, the audit procedures for revenue from sales included sampling test as follows:

-- assessing the efficiency and test of internal control relates to the sales system; - inspecting sale documents occurred during the year, including, before and after the reporting period to test the delivery terms and the proper period of revenue recognition in accordance to the contract regarding the control of the goods transferred to the customers in each distribution channel.
+Other than making the inquiries, the audit procedures for revenue from sales included sampling test as follows: - assessing the efficiency and test of internal control relates to the sales system; - inspecting sale documents occurred during the year, including, before and after the reporting period to test the delivery terms and the proper period of revenue recognition in accordance to the contract regarding the control of the goods transferred to the customers in each distribution channel.

 Inventories

 Inventories are significant high value transaction and are principal assets for the Company's business operations.
-As at December 31, 2023, the net book value of inventories was of Baht 114 million as disclosed in note 8 to the financial statements.
+As at December 31, 2024, the net book value of inventories was of Baht 106 million as disclosed in note 8 to the financial statements.
 Due to inventories are food supplements deteriorating based on its shelf-life period, affecting to the valuation at the end of accounting year measured at the lower of cost or net realizable value.
-That is required the management exercise the judgement to estimate the net realizable value of inventories.
+That is required the management exercise the judgement to estimate the Other than making the inquiries, the audit procedures for inventories included sampling test assessing the appropriateness for the calculation of net realizable value of inventories at the end of reporting period, the reasonableness of market price, inventory turnover, expected to make a sale and necessary cost to make sales, including inspecting to the related documents.